It’s time to follow-through on your New Year’s resolution to quit smoking!

 3. Try nicotine replacement options

 Nicotine is a powerful addiction and there are medication which can help you overcome it.
-Two recent systematic reviews measured nicotine replacement therapy (including nicotine patch or gum) and other drugs such as bupropion (e.g. Wellbutrin®, Zyban®) to help people quit smoking (4;5).
+Two systematic reviews measured nicotine replacement therapy (including nicotine patch or gum) and other drugs such as bupropion (e.g. Wellbutrin®, Zyban®) to help people quit smoking (4;5).
 Compared to the control group (who received minimal support only) participants taking nicotine replacements were more likely to quit successfully.
+In fact, all licensed forms of NRT, from patches to sprays to tablets, can help increase the chances of quitting in people who make a quit attempt (7).

 This approach is not for everyone: side effects of some drugs include increased risk of heart problems.
 Consult your doctor to find out if this type of strategy is right for you.